-Carrying around a significant amount of debt can drag your score down, especially if your balances are at or close to your overall credit limit.
-Paying down some of your debt improves your debt-to-credit ratio, which reflects how much of your available credit you’re actually using.
-If you’ve maxed out several credit cards, lenders might view you as more of a risk when you’re applying for new credit.
+Carrying a significant amount of debt can drag your score down.
+This is especially true if your balances are at or close to your overall credit limit.
+Paying down your debt improves your debt-to-credit ratio, which reflects how much of your available credit you’re actually using.
+If you’ve maxed out several credit cards, lenders view you as more of a risk.

 Ideally, you should aim for a credit utilization of around 10 to 30 percent.
-If you’ve got multiple types of debt, like credit cards, car loans, student loans or a mortgage, start by getting rid of the ones that are charging you the most interest first.
+Sometimes you’ll have multiple types of debt, like credit cards, car loans, student loans or a mortgage.
+In that case, start by getting rid of the loans with the highest interest.
 Typically, credit card debt is more expensive than other types of debt.
 It’s a smart move to pay down these balances as quickly as possible to repair your credit score.

 4. Pay for a Deletion

-If you’ve only had one or two late payments, you could call up your creditor and ask if they’ll cut you some slack and delete the negative information.
-It’s best to ask for the removal as soon as possible after the information is reported to try and minimize the impact on your credit.
+If you’ve only had one or two late payments, you could call up your creditor and ask for some slack.
+They could delete the negative information that way without charging you.
+It’s best to ask for the removal as soon as possible after the information is reported.
+That can help minimize the impact on your credit.

 5. Consider a Secured Card

-If your credit’s been trashed because of bankruptcy, it may take you a little longer to get repair.
-One option for speeding up the process is to sign up for a secured credit card.
+If bankruptcy trashed your credit, it may take you a little longer to repair it.
+One option to speed up the process is to sign up for a secured credit card.
 Secured cards typically require you to put up a cash deposit, which also serves as your line of credit.
-Secured cards tend to allow smaller credit limits and you’re essentially borrowing against yourself so you can’t rack up a lot of debt.
+Secured cards tend to carry smaller credit limits, avoiding the possibility of huge payments.

-If you’re in the market for a secured card, be sure to look for one that reports to all three of the credit reporting bureaus.
-It’s also a good idea to pay attention to the fees, since some card issuers can charge big bucks for this type of credit.
-If you’re keeping your balance low and paying your bill on time, you may be able to convert your secured card to an unsecured card down the road.
+When looking at secured cards, you’ll want one that reports to all three of the credit reporting bureaus.
+Pay attention to the card’s fees, since some issuers can charge big bucks for this type of card.
+Keep your balance low or nonexistent and pay your bills on time.
+By doing that, you may be able to convert your secured card to an unsecured card down the road.